Reading Goals – 2024

 Cat Gamer Volume #1 – Review

 As a gamer and a cat lover, there’s no way that I wouldn’t love this manga.
 Some manga series can be gritty and dark, so this is a nice change in pace.
-I love Riko as she is the same age that I am and still plays video games as often as she can.
+I love Riko as she is the same age as I am and still plays video games as often as she can.
 Some of the dialogue that Riko has with the other characters feels awkward, but that could be the way that Riko is written.
-Musubi is a tuxedo cat and like most cats, gets into trouble and climbs into any cardboard box that’s around.
+Musubi is a tuxedo cat and, like most cats, gets into trouble and climbs into any cardboard box that’s around.
 At the end of each chapter, there are a few panels of Musubi adventuring around Riko’s home.
 It’s a cute way to end the chapter.

-Cat Gamer was adorable and I can’t wait to buy the other volumes.
+Cat Gamer was adorable, and I can’t wait to buy the other volumes.
 I rated Cat Gamer five stars on Goodreads.

-Sex Cult and Holiday Romance – Barnes and Noble Book Haul
+Cult and Holiday Romance – Barnes and Noble Book Haul

 Image shows a stack of three books.
 The bottom book is The Last Housewife by Ashley Winstead.
 The middle book is Wreck The Halls by Tessa Bailey and the top book is Chainsaw Man Vol #2.